-No more Covid restrictions before New Year, says Sajid Javid
+No more Covid restrictions before new year, says Sajid Javid

 Ministers will look again in January at whether fresh curbs needed, says health secretary

-Boris Johnson’s government has announced that there will be no further Covid restrictions introduced in England before New Year to tackle the rapid spread of the Omicron variant.
+Boris Johnson’s government has ruled out further Covid restrictions in England before the new year, leaving England at odds with other parts of the UK where curbs have been tightened to tackle the Omicron variant.

-Health secretary Sajid Javid confirmed that the prime minister had decided not to bring in fresh curbs this week, but said ministers would look again in January at whether measures were needed.
+Health secretary Sajid Javid confirmed that the prime minister had decided not to bring in any fresh measures this week, but said ministers would look again in January at whether more controls were needed.

 “There will be no further measures before the new year,” Mr Javid told reporters on Monday.
 “We won’t be taking any further measures.
 Of course people should remain cautious as we approach New Year celebrations.”

+Ian Higginson, vice president of the Royal College of Emergency Medicine, said the current number of staff absences from Covid in NHS emergency departments could soon “push us over the edge”.

+He told BBC Radio 4’s World At One programme: “Our members, those who got back to us, were pretty emphatic that they are suffering significant staffing issues right now.
+We’re worried that something is going to have to give.”

-Conservative MPs welcomed the news that there would be no recall of parliament to push through further legal restrictions this week.
+However, senior Conservative MPs welcomed the news that there would be no recall of parliament needed to push through further legal restrictions this week.

 Tory lockdown sceptic Andrew Bridgen said: “The reason we’re not having any further restrictions is because the data just doesn’t support it … What’s happened in Wales and Scotland is an overreaction.”